-When thoughts of interaction with a tiny shrunken guy began to increase in intensity some years ago, it was—and is—practically impossible not to be affected by his size in a way that provoked me to think him the perfect play partner.
-I used to come up with game after game to the degree that I figured I would never leave him alone.
+When thoughts of interaction with a tiny shrunken guy began to increase in intensity a number of years ago, it was—and is—practically impossible not to be affected by his size in a way that provoked me to think him the perfect play partner.
+I used to come up with game after game to the degree that I figured I’d never leave him alone.
 I took pleasure in thinking work or other obligations would take a second place to spending time with him, showing him just how tiny I had made him, and how much fun and gratification could be derived from our difference in sizes.

-I would get that playful gleam in my eye I imagined he could see hundreds of [his] feet away; I would tell him, “Let’s play a game of mine this time!” and watch him run for cover while chirping, “What do you mean ‘this time’?
+I imagined he could see that telltale gleam in the way I looked at him, hundreds of [his] feet away as I say, “Let’s play a game of mine this time!” and watch him run for cover while chirping, “What do you mean ‘this time’?
 We always play your games!”
-He would then try to find a place to hide, usually diving under an upturned slipper, or a heap of nylons I’ve abandoned on the floor, pretending to be messy, because I’ve left them there on purpose, since looking for him is always half the fun of finding him, his eyes shiny with expectancy, his wee body coiled with the gleeful desire to flee again, whilst knowing he may never escape my quick grip.
+He’d then try to find a place to hide, usually diving under an upturned slipper, or a heap of nylons I abandoned on the floor, pretending to be messy because I always leave them there on purpose, since looking for him is half the fun of finding him, his eyes shiny with expectancy, his tiny body coiled with the unstoppable desire to flee again even as he knows he may never escape my quick grip.

 At least a couple of times I have read or been asked a hypothetical question, “What do you see in such a small man?”
 I see quite a bit.
 I see games, plenty of games I’ve come up with that we love to play.
 Board games or not, with or without rules, one thing is for sure… they are a blast to invent, to imagine, and to write down, as I did years ago when I wrote the following.

 * * *